 Not receiving higher or enhanced rate disability benefits

 If you don't receive the:

 Higher rate of the mobility component of Disability Living Allowance; or

 Enhanced rate of the mobility component of Personal Independence Payment; or

 You may still apply for a disabled parking bay and we will consider your application on a case by case basis, as long as you include a letter from your hospital consultant explaining why you need a disabled resident parking bay near your home.

 You must make sure you meet all the other requirements.

 Documents you will need to scan and send with your application:

-If you are aged 65 or over and don't qualify for the higher or enhanced rate of disability benefit, you must include a supporting letter from your GP or hospital consultant, instead of the award letter.
+If you don't qualify for the higher or enhanced rate of disability benefit, you must include a supporting letter from your hospital consultant, instead of the award letter.